digitallinguistics/data-format/README.md

 * [About the Format](#about-the-format): learn what the DLx format is and how it works

 * [Schemas](#schemas): read the schemas and get started using the DLx format in your own projects

-* [Austin Principles of Data Citation](#austin-principles-of-data-citation): learn how the DLx format adheres to the Austin Principles of Data Citation in Linguistics

 * [Bugs & Feature Requests][20]: Need to report a bug or suggest a feature?
 [Open an issue on GitHub][21].
 Check out the [contributing guidelines][18] for information on the best way to report a bug or request a feature.